 Featured presenter: Club Directors and South Plains Wildlife Rehabilitation Center (SPWRC) staff and volunteers - SPWRC

 Join us for the final broadcast of the 2012-2013 school year and learn about the newest methods of treating inflammatory breast disease and opportunities for student internships within this field.
 If you haven't already, click here to watch our club directors' preview of our medical technology series.
 Then, click the broadcast window below to view Kindy Walker's presentation on internship opportunities concerning the cancer prevention research training program.
 Click here to view the broadcast.

 Featured presenter: Kindy Walker, Medical Technologist & Researcher, ASCP, Covenant Health System

 Broadcast 9: Medical Technology

 Would you like to be on the cutting edge of technology in the medical field?
 Did you know that clinical laboratory professionals play a critical role in diagnosis, treatment and preventative health care?
 Begin by checking out the Club Coordinators' introduction to Medical Technology: Medical Technology Intro.
 Next, you're invited to join us for Wade Redman's presentation as he shares with us the different avenues available to gain certification and the different areas of expertise that are covered under this field.
-Tune into this featured broadcast by clicking on the broadcast window below.
+Tune into this featured broadcast by clicking here.